flily/projeuler.py/README.md

 - `PID`: Problem ID, required.
 - `ANSWER`: Answer of the problem, optional.
 - `TIMEOUT_EXT`: Extra timeout (in milliseconds) for the problem, optional.

+## External data loading

+In some problems, like [problem 22](blob/main/problems/p0022.py), external data is required to solve the problem.
+The framework provides an automatic way to load external data, with the following steps:

+1. Download external data from Project Euler website, and save it to `data` directory.
+2. Write data loading module, store in `data` directory, with the filename exactly the same as the filename of problem solution file.
+A method `load()` MUST BE implemented in the module, and return the load data.
+    ```python
+    #!/usr/bin/env python3
+    # coding: utf-8
+    # data/example.py

+    def load():
+        result = []
+        with open("data/example.txt", "r") as fd:
+            for line in fd:
+                result.append(int(line))
+    ```
+3. In the problem solution module, import the data loading module, and call `data.load()` method to load data.
+    ```python
+    #!/usr/bin/env python3
+    # coding: utf-8
+    # problems/example.py

+    from data import load

+    PID = 0
+    ANSWER = 42

+    def solve():
+        data = load()
+        return sum(data)
+    ```